A family of kids and adults plays pickup soccer together on a grassy field.

 • All you really need is a ball.

-• If you are playing on grass, simply play with running shoes.
-(Real soccer shoes are not required, nor are they recommended unless everyone is wearing them.)
+• If you’re playing on grass, wear running shoes.
+Real soccer shoes are not required, nor are they recommended unless everyone is wearing them.

 • Shin pads are not required, as long as you get general agreement and understanding from everyone in advance not to kick frantically at other players’ legs and ankles when they have the ball.